You are currently viewing 36 Hours in Cork City

 The Cork Jazz Festival is the largest in Europe.
 Photo courtesy Tourism Ireland.

-Perhaps the most famous event of the year in Cork is the Cork Jazz Festival, which takes place each year at the end of October.
+Perhaps the most famous event of the year in Cork is the Guinness Cork Jazz Festival, which takes place each year at the end of October.

 It has been attracting musicians and jazz enthusiasts from across the world since 1978.